Miles DavisBest Miles Davis Albums Ranked

 Reviewers

-On Wavelength, fans have rated Miles Davis's catalog across 47 albums from 76 opinions, with an overall average of 8.6/10.
-The top-rated Miles Davis album is Kind of Blue (1959) with a 9.2/10 average from 15 ratings, followed by Birth of the Cool and On the Corner.
+On Wavelength, fans have rated Miles Davis's catalog across 52 albums from 79 opinions, with an overall average of 8.6/10.
+The top-rated Miles Davis album is Kind of Blue (1959) with a 9.3/10 average from 16 ratings, followed by On the Corner and In a Silent Way.
 The discography on Wavelength spans 1954 to 2024.
 Right Off (feat.
 Steve Grossman, John McLaughlin, Herbie Hancock, Michael Henderson & Billy Cobham) ranks as the highest-rated Miles Davis song on Wavelength with a 9.3/10 average.

 Bitches Brew